Málaga Airport: Terminal 1

 Terminal 1 (styled as T1) opened on 30 June 1972 and was used for flights to non-Schengen destinations, along with flights to Ceuta and Mellila.
-On 16 March 2010, flights to non-Schengen destinations moved to Pier C in Terminal 3 and flights to Ceuta and Mellila moved to Pier D, leaving Terminal 1 operating no flights, although Jet2.com continued to checked in flights there for a short time but moved to Terminal 2 shortly afterwards.
-The terminal has now been closed to the public.
+On 16 March 2010, flights to non-Schengen destinations moved to Pier C in Terminal 3 and flights to Ceuta and Mellila moved to Pier D, leaving Terminal 1 operating no flights, although Jet2.com continued to checked in flights there for a short while afterward.
+The terminal has since closed to the public.

-The terminal 1 baggage hall was shown in the episode "The Return of the Seven: Part 1" in series 2 of Auf Wiedersehen, Pet.

 Terminal 2

 Terminal 2 (styled as T2) was opened on 30 November 1991, known as the Pablo Ruiz Picasso terminal.
 The building was designed by architect Ricardo Bofill, and was built to be operated in combination with the pre-existing passenger terminal.
 It has three floors and a basement, the second floor is for departures and the ground floor is for arrivals.
-The first floor is used for the lower level for Pier B, and for alleyways leading to arrivals.
+The first floor is used for access to the ground floor of Pier B, and for walkways leading to arrivals.
 The basement is for the rental-car pickup desks.
 To complete the terminal, a building was built for car parking and rental cars, which were built right next to the entrance of the departures and arrivals lounges.

-Development work was completed on the terminal in 2008.
-The original structure leading to Pier C in departures was demolished and replaced with a temporary structure to allow building work for Terminal 3 to be completed in its place.
-The temporary structure was closed and removed once Terminal 3 opened and Pier C is now accessed from Terminal 3.
+Development work was completed on the terminal whilst Terminal 3 was being constructed.
+In 2008, the original structure connecting Pier C to the main building was demolished and replaced with a temporary structure to allow building work for Terminal 3 to be completed in its place.
+The temporary structure was removed once Terminal 3 opened and Pier C is now accessed from Terminal 3.
+All gate numbers were changed in 2010 prior to Terminal 3's opening, with only one gate, B16, keeping the original gate number.
+When Terminal 3 opened, the old arrivals waiting area was converted to a passengers' transfer between terminals.

-Work in the terminal had to be done before the new terminal opened.
-Because terminal 1 was due to close, all of the gate numbers had to be changed.
-The only gate that kept its original gate number was B16.
-The last flight to use the original gate numbers, was an Aer Lingus flight to London Gatwick.
-When Terminal 3 opened, the old arrivals waiting area was converted to a passengers' transfer between terminals in the arrivals hall where three extra baggage carousels have since been added.

 Terminal 2 has been refurbished since Terminal 3 has opened costing around €2.5 million.
 The arrivals floor of Terminal 2 was refurbished in early 2011, and all the ceilings were painted between late 2013 and mid 2014.
-There is also currently work on the old shopping area, currently closed off.
 In September 2017 it was announced that Terminal 2 was to undergo a further refurbishment costing €8.4 million.
-This includes the improvements of the toilet facilities, new flooring and the repainting of the exterior of the building.
-Pier C closed for refurbishment on 12 November 2018 and reopened on 18 March 2019 while Pier B was due to be refurbished in the winter of 2019.
+This included the improvements of the toilet facilities, new flooring and new air conditioning.
+Pier C closed for refurbishment on 12 November 2018 and reopened on 18 March 2019 while Pier B was refurbished in the winter of 2019.

+In 2022, the passport control desks, previously on the upper floor, were moved into the baggage hall, removing three baggage carousels in the process, increasing the number of desks substantially.